ghofary-ie/RevoGrocers-Sales-Performance-Analysis/README.md

 - Deep dive into product categories contributing to high revenue.
 - Compare average basket sizes across customer segments.
 - Assess impact of discounting and price changes on volume and revenue.

+---

+## Disclaimer
+This analysis is for **educational purposes** and does not reflect the actual business metrics of **RevoGrocers**.
+Insights and recommendations are derived from the provided dataset and **may not represent real market conditions**.
+Ensure your results, interpretations, and screenshots use **your own analysis only**.